-Once you get the service, go the Moxa DLM Service to register the product to go online.
+Once you get the service, go to Moxa DLM Service to register the product online.
 Follow these steps:

 1. Input DLM email and password, and press VERIFY.

 2. If the input information is correct, you will see the connection has been verified.